Emrion/uploaders/README.md

 Sometimes, these changes relate to changes to ZFS.

-Somtimes not.
+Sometimes not.
 An outdated loader might be problematic _without_ changes to ZFS; _without_ an upgrade to a ZFS pool; or with _UFS_ on root.

 ## Usage and modes